-The shots fired that day a hundred years ago by young Serb Gavrilo Princip not only ended the life of the guy–the intended prime target–who received the bullet, but in the fact that his death acted as the precipitant for the war, that bullet also ended, indeed as it was also intended, the very country of which the assassinated kingly type had been the head; it ended the country so completely that even the name of it (here in America, anyway) seems to smell of ancient mold: “Austria-Hungary”.
+The shots fired that day by young Serb Gavrilo Princip not only ended the life of the guy–the intended prime target–who received the bullet, but in the fact that his death acted as the precipitant for the war, that bullet also ended, indeed as it was also intended, the very country of which the assassinated princely-ducal type had been a figurehead; it ended the country so completely that even the name of it (here in America, anyway) seems to smell of ancient mold: “Austria-Hungary”.

 The war–the world’s first mega war, or, if you like, the opening salvo of the 20th Century War–engendered by Gavrilo’s gun so thoroughly obliterated the country–a country, mind you, that had existed for about 700 years–that today’s “Austria” (such a *charming* tourist destination!) and “Hungary” (don’t they have a really hard time of it, still?)–don’t even hint (in their colorful tourist brochures or the 6th grade textbooks here in the States) that up until June 28, 1914 Austria-Hungary (aka: the Austo-Hungarian Empire, aka: Osterreich &tc) had been one of the “MVP”s in European politics and oligarchic games of control.
 At one point the same clan was in charge of it as well as Spain when Spain was a Big Deal (Spain?
 Yes, Spain)…back when they had just conquered the Americas.
 Gone with the winds of war, though.